Regularity theory and Green's function for elliptic equations with lower order terms in unbounded domains: Preliminaries

-which, if we set $c_2=N c_1$, implies \eqref{eq:Kato-emb-glob}. \end{proof} An immediate corollary of the latter theorem that we will use in Section \ref{sec:local-est} is the following: \begin{corollary} If $f \in \mathcal{K}(\om)$, then, there exists a constant $c_2>0$ depending only on $n$ such that for any $\ve>0$ and $u \in W_0^{1,2}(\om)$, it holds
+An immediate corollary of the latter theorem, which will be used in Section \ref{sec:local-est}, is the following: \begin{corollary} If $f \in \mathcal{K}(\om)$, then, there exists a constant $c_2>0$ depending only on $n$ such that for any $\ve>0$ and $u \in W_0^{1,2}(\om)$, it holds

 \end{corollary}